a2975667/QSurvey/README.md

 - `cd server && npm install`
 - `cd client && npm install`

+Note: There is no root-level install step.
+Dependencies live in `client/` and `server/` only.

 2) Configure environment

 - Server (NestJS): create `server/.env.development` for local dev and `server/.env.production` for prod values.
 Example for development: